praekeltfoundation/ways-of-working/docs/tutorials/gitflow.md

 Other devs are able to point out mistakes that can be made in your code
 ![alt text](../images/fig15.jpg "Title")

 You can always create a pull request before you're completely ready, in order to make collaboration easier.
-When you want final approval, simply 'ping' the appropriate superior using their GitHub handle (and Slack will notify them) and ask for a review.
+When you want final approval, simply 'ping' the appropriate superior using their GitHub handle or on Slack and ask for a review.
+If you're on Slack, include the PR link.
 If they're happy, they'll give you a +1 or thumbs up, like so:

 ![alt text](../images/fig16.jpg "Title")